juraj80/my100daysofcode/days/31-33-logging/readme.md

 There are two steps in configuring logging:

-One, we have to globally configure how we want to log things.
+First, we have to globally configure how we want to log things.
 Do we want our log messages to go to just standard out, so the terminal or console?
 Do we want the to go to a file, if it's a file do you want that file based on a date and roll as the days change, or do you want that to just be one big file?
 Or do you want to send that somewhere crazy like email or desktop notifications.